mhaseebaslam/linux-cli-essentials/CONTRIBUTING.md

-# 🌟 Contributing to the Linux CLI Essentials
+# 🌟 Contributing to the Ubuntu CLI Guide

-Hi there! 👋 Thanks for your interest in contributing to the **Linux CLI Essentials**.
+Hi there! 👋 Thanks for your interest in contributing to this guide.
 I’m excited to have you here and can’t wait to see what awesome ideas you bring to the table! 💡.
 Here’s a simple guide to help you get started with contributing to this project.

 ## 🤔 How Can You Contribute?
 Whether you’re a beginner or an expert, your contributions are welcome!
 Here are some ways you can help: